 With the exception of the <ENTER> and <SPACE> commands, repeatedly sending a command will have no effect.
 For example, you cannot power down operational components more than once.

 The free-running and polled telemetry output modes described above are submodes of normal operation.
-When the instrument is free-running, telemetry frames are output from the instrument according to the maximum frame rate configuration parameter.
+When the instrument is free-running, telemetry

 Telemetry Format